 We have two training programs.
 The primary one is when the new doctors get trained in specific procedures or protocols.

 Dr. Meyers learning how to use the laser in an amputation of a cancerous leg

 The second training program is for the externs.
 These are the veterinary school students that spend 1-2 months with us in training.
-If you go to our Facebook page (click on link at the top right of any page) you will see their daily diary, which is a report of what they learned for the day.
+If you go to our Facebook page (click on the FB link at the top right of any page) you will see their daily diary, which is a report of what they learned for the day.

 Dr. P showing one of our students how to use the laser

 All our patients receive a complete exam from one of our doctors, usually at least several days prior to surgery.
 This gives us time to analyze a blood panel and prepare for any contingencies.

 You can see this cat’s pain patch as it is being examined by Dr. P just prior to surgery

 On the day of surgery we perform another exam just prior to giving anesthesia to make sure nothing has changed from our earlier exam.
 Its an extra safety measure.

 We run blood panels prior to surgery to make sure the are no unnecessary anesthetic risks.
 If there is not enough time to send it out to our lab we can do it in-house.